Our quest for new knowledge takes us around the world

 Understanding Earth’s largest extinction event with the Swedish Museum of Natural History, Geoscience Australia, and Bocking Associates

 Cultural exchange between the U.S. and other countries

 Recent graduates, graduate students and young professionals can conduct research, study or teach in one of 155 countries.

 Undergraduate students are awarded up to $5,000 to study or intern abroad.
 They can gain a better understanding of other cultures, countries, languages, and economies -- preparing them for leadership roles.

-- University of Twente in the Netherlands, National University in Singapore, Trinity College in Ireland
+Improving information technology materials with University of Twente in the Netherlands, National University in Singapore, and Trinity College in Ireland

-- Korea Institute of Materials Science in South Korea, Pohang University of Science and Technology in South Korea
+Finding new materials for nanotechnology devices with the Korea Institute of Materials Science and Pohang University of Science and Technology in South Korea